-The Ed.M. is granted after successful completion of a comprehensive examination, a special project, and 60 points of planned, sequential study beyond the bachelor's degree, of which at least 48 points must be taken at Teachers College.
+The Ed.M. in School Counselor is granted after successful completion of a comprehensive examination, a special project, and 60 points of planned, sequential study beyond the bachelor's degree, of which at least 42 points must be taken at Teachers College.
 Approval of transfer credits to the Ed.M. program must be conducted upon admission into the program; transfer credits will not be accepted thereafter.
 The Ed.M. degree could lead to the doctorate at Teachers College and elsewhere but usually with some loss of time and credits because of differences in emphases between master's and doctoral programs.
-Students who apply to the program during or after taking classes at Teachers College as a non-matriculated student can transfer up to 9 points (with a maximum of 8 points in the major) if accepted as a matriculated degree student.
-Additional information may be found in the Psychological Counseling Program Handbook.
+Students who apply to the program during or after taking classes at Teachers College as a non-matriculated student can transfer up to 12 points if accepted as a matriculated degree student.
+Students who complete the Ed.M. degree are also welcome to apply for the M.A. en passant degree in Psychological Counseling which is earned with a minimum of 32 points along with the successful completion of the Comprehensive Examination.
+Additional information may be found in the School Counseling Program Handbook.

 School counseling is one of several areas of specialization within the Ed.M. program in Psychological Counseling (COUS).
 It is a specialty that allows students to develop appropriate skills to deliver services that are specific to school settings, in addition to learning the essential functions generally found in the counseling profession.
-A graduate of this specialization is eligible for provisional certification as a School Counselor in New York State after completing the program, including a series of specified courses.
-Consult the Master's Student Handbook for more information about the School Counselor specialization.
-For permanent certification, New York State requires two years of employment as a school counselor and 30 additional credits of graduate work.
-The credits from the Ed.M. beyond the M.A. will be applied toward the 30.
-Students planning to obtain New York State Certification in School Counseling use the en passant M.A. to apply for provisional certification.
-Students should complete the application for certification upon graduation from the M.A. program.
+A graduate of this specialization is eligible for certification as a School Counselor in New York State after completing the program, including a series of specified courses.
+Consult the School Counseling Program Handbook for more information about the School Counselor specialization.